steezydev/ZY/README.md

 # ZY

 ZY was designed to be a digital gallery/portfolio of projects created under the name of ZY.
-The main purpose of the website is to display the projects and other works do e by ZY.
+The main purpose of the website is to display the projects and other works done by ZY.
 Only 3 sections are available right now: Projects, Blog and About.
 The website is being constantly update with new content and additional feature.
 The content is being managed with Strapi CMS which is hosted by Heroku.